 |Customer Service||Virtual, no physical stores|

 Now that you’ve got the basics, what makes Verizon’s Visible plan so good?
-You not only get unlimited talk and text, but you also get unlimited data that can be used for a mobile hotspot with no throttling.
-The only downside is that Visible caps hotspot use to 5Mbps, at least according to the carrier agreement.
+You not only get unlimited talk and text, but you also get unlimited data that now features Verizon’s powerful 5G network.
+The only downside is that Visible caps its speeds at 200mbps, at least according to the carrier agreement.
 In reality, many users don’t run into throttling unless they are in more congested areas.
 Still, it’s something to be aware of.

-The plan costs just $40 per month for a single line, but Party Pay can slash your bill down to $25 per month if you go in with three friends.
-Each of you pays individually, and one late payer doesn’t impact the others, but you’ll all save the same amount of money.
+The plan costs just $40 per month for a single line, but Party Pay can cut your bill down to $25 per month if you go in with friends.
+You used to be limited to just four users on a Party Pay plan, but now you can let everyone in on the fun.
+Each of you — as many of you as you want — pays individually, and one late payer doesn’t impact the others, but you’ll all save the same amount of money.

 You can stream video to your heart’s content at 480p standard definition, and you can access customer service any time and any place too.
-Keep in mind this is true unlimited data, with our very own Andrew Grush regularly pushing well past 20GB a month and with months that have gone over 50GB.
-No extra fees, no unnecessary throttling.
+Keep in mind this is truly unlimited data, with our very own Andrew Grush regularly pushing well past 20GB a month and with months that have gone over 50GB.
+Visible has also finally launched international calling to Canada, Mexico, Puerto Rico, and the US Virgin Islands.

 - One plan, one rate